-computers

-(source programs) 22 COBOL programs are object programs(

-source programs

-23 Source programs are produced by

-programmers

-Can a COBOL program be executed by a computer?
-24

-(programmers)

-computers
+20 The ultimate objective of using the COBOL system is to produce correct, efficient machine language programs, which are called \\\\. object programs (programmers) 21 Object programs are produced by computers computers (source programs) 22 COBOL programs are object programs source programs (programmers) 23 Source programs are produced by computers programmers 24 Can a COBOL program be executed by a computer?

 No, because it is not in machine language.

 25 Every programming system includes a processor -- a program that directs the computer to produce an object program from a source program.
-In the COBOL system, the processor is called the ...
+In the COBOL system, the processor is called the

 COBOL compiler

 26 The program that is compiled is the

+'''

+COBOL program

+COBOL compiler

-COBOL program COBOL compiler source program object program
+source program

 object program

+'''

+object program

 Make sure that you have the relationship between these programs straight.
 An object program is compiled from a COBOL program.
 A COBOL program is a source program written in COBOL.
 The COBOL compiler is executed during compilation, to cause an object program to be compiled.

 27 The System/360 used to compile an object program is the

+'''

+(object computer)

-(object computer) (source computer)
+(source computer)

-$\bullet \bullet \bullet$
+'''

 source computer

 28 The object computer is a System/360 that is used to [compile] [execute] the object program.

-$\bullet \bullet \bullet$

 execute ONLY

-29 For a given System/360 COBOL program, the source computer and the object computer
+29 For a given System/360 COBOL program, the source computer and the object computer may be the same System/360 OR may be different System/360s

 [may be the same System/360] [must be the same System/360] [may be different System/360s] [must be different System/360s].

-$\bullet \bullet \bullet$

-may be the same System/360 OR may be different System/360s

 This is strictly a matter of hardware configurations.
 A System/360 may be used both as the source computer and as the object computer provided that it contains the hardware required to execute the COBOL compiler and the object program.
 On the other hand, a System/360 Model 30 might be used to compile a program, while a System/360 Model 50 might be used to run the job.

 30 This review of terms was pretty superficial -- and deliberately so.
 There is nothing to be gained by spending any more time on a subject that you are already familiar with.
 However, you should feel fairly confident of your knowledge of these terms before you continue.
 You may find it useful to read the definitions in the reference handbook once again.
 Incidentally, if you didn't recognize the terms, or if our discussion of them seemed like a lot of gibberish, then that is a good indication that you do not have the background you need to put the rest of this course to good use; in that case, you ought to put this course aside for now, and study "Basic Computer Systems Principles" instead.

-$\bullet \bullet \bullet$

-· · · x ,

-LESSON 2

 31 So far, we have talked about COBOL in general terms.
 Now, let's get down to specifics, and find out what elements make up the COBOL language.
 I use the term "element" for the basic units that are found in COBOL programs: the various kinds of words, numbers, and symbols.
 "Element" is not an "official" term, but it will do the job in the absence of a better term.

 Find out how many elements there are, what they are called, and where they come from.

 Reading assignment: LANGUAGE ELEMENTS Examples of elements

-...